dSPACE-IAC/dSPACE-IAC-simulation-bridge/ReadMe.md

 The `src` directory is split into the ROS2 packages `asm_ros2_bridge`, `asm_socketcan_bridge` and `aurelion_ros2_bridge`.
 The asm_socketcan_bridge package contains the full socketcan implementation:
 - `config/asm_socketcan_bridge.yaml` holds all runtime parameters.
 Every publish function has a dedicated timer interval parameter, so you can throttle or burst individual CAN messages by editing this file and rebuilding the image or by mounting an override.
 - `config/CAN1-INDY-V23.dbc` provides the CAN signal definitions that feed the decoder lookup tables.
 Extend or exchange them if your car uses a different CAN layout.
-After the dbc changed the `generate_dbc_c_code.py` to generate the cpp utility code.
+After modifying the DBC, run `config/generate_dbc_c_code.py` to regenerate the C++ utility code.
 - `launch/asm_socketcan_bridge.launch.py` binds parameters, brings up the multi threaded executor and wires the timers to the publishers.
 Mount the `asm_socketcan_bridge_override.yaml` from the repository root into your container whenever you want to apply custom parameters without touching the default file in the install space.